tarzandong/tzComponents/public/README.md

 * left: string, The init left position of the target, must with unit like 'px'.
 * top: string, The init top position of the target, must with unit like 'px'.
 * notFixed: boolean, the DNDEle's default style.position is fixed, if you want to use static, you need set the prop to true.
+* emits: 2 emits as @drag-start and @drag-end, with the position param {x, y}

 ## Notice
-When you drag the DNDEle, the DNDEle positon style will change to and maintain 'fixed'.
+Once you draged the DNDEle, notFixed will be ignored, the DNDEle positon style will change to and maintain 'fixed'.